LOOSE-LIPS/loose-lips-2.0/src/routes/blog/va-mt-usb01-metamaterial-mint-tea-records/index.md

 author: 85
 banner:
   - imported/va-mt-usb01-metamaterial-mint-tea-records/image887.jpeg
-description: >-
-  With Metamaterial&nbsp;(MT USB01), Mint Tea Records flies in from outer-space, bringing forth galactic sounds with a vintage feel.
-Packed into a spaceship-like custom USB stick, this 8-track release is an exciting display of the Bristol-based label&rsquo;s vision of the future.
-Tracks from&nbsp;El Choop&nbsp;and&nbsp;Ornamental&nbsp;initiate lift-off.&nbsp;Random Cell&rsquo;s&nbsp;synth stabs echo and crackle before a kick drum lumbers in, [...]Read More...
+description: "With Metamaterial\_(MT USB01), Mint Tea Records flies in from outer-space, bringing forth galactic sounds with a vintage feel.
+Packed into a spaceship-like custom USB stick, this 8-track release is an exciting display of the Bristol-based label’s vision of the future.
+Tracks from\_El Choop\_and\_Ornamental\_initiate lift-off.\_Random Cell’s\_synth stabs echo and crackle before a kick drum lumbers in, [...]Read More..."
 published: true
 tags: release-review
 featured: false